seancdavis/sapwood-classic/docs/06-writing_code/03-hooking_into_rails.md

 This documentation is here simply so you know what these files and these parts of files are doing.
 In other words, we're telling you **they are important, don't delete them**.

 But that also doesn't mean you should change them.
-While you are free to hook into rails *wherever* you'd like, you should know that it is important you follow the steps above when customizing anything. **The taproot app is tightly configured to a certain set of expectations; changing the location of a symlink can have damaging effects on your site and possibly the entire taproot app**.
+While you are free to hook into rails *wherever* you'd like, you should know that it is important you follow the steps above when customizing anything. **The sapwood app is tightly configured to a certain set of expectations; changing the location of a symlink can have damaging effects on your site and possibly the entire sapwood app**.

 That being said, there are times when it might make sense to symlink a file.
 For example, if you have a lot of rake tasks and you want to organize them into individual files, you'll need a symlink for each file.